rust-lang/reference/src/items/use-declarations.md

 r[items.use.ambiguities.intro]
 Some situations are an error when there is an ambiguity as to which name a `use` declaration refers.
 This happens when there are two name candidates that do not resolve to the same entity.

+* except where shadowing is allowed r[names.resolution.early.imports.errors.ambiguity.globvsglob]
+* it is an error to name an item through ambiguous use declarations
+    * two globs imports which both have an item matching that name where the items are different
+        * this is still an error even if there is a third non glob binding resolution to an item with the same name
+* it is not an error to have two glob imports which include items which would be ambiguous so long as you do not name one of those items through the ambiguous glob imports

 r[items.use.ambiguities.glob]
 Glob imports are allowed to import conflicting names in the same namespace as long as the name is not used.
 For example: